Just Eat the Crust: The Home Loan Ride-Along

 But then the quieter, stubborn part of me whispered,

 But what if I want this?
 What if I want to feel proud of paying for my own place?
-What if I want to decorate it, paint it, fix it, clean it — not because someone expects me to, but because it’s mine?
+What if I want to decorate it, paint it, fix it, clean it, not because someone expects me to, but because it’s mine?

-The truth is, I’ve been insecure about “home” for a long time.
+The truth is, I’ve been insecure about the concept of “home” for a while now.
 Being displaced does that to you.
-Leaving my house when I divorced.
-Living with someone for many years only to have to move out with almost no notice.
-Staying with my sister and having one night where it felt like I might need to find a place immediately — again.
+I had to leave my house when I divorced and find a new home.
+I then lived with someone for several years, only to have to move out with almost no notice.
+And then, staying with my sister and having a moment one night where it felt like I might need to find a place again.
+I decided i didn't want to keep living like that anymore.
+Where the roof over my head depended on someone else's feelings.
+Livingin a place that never feels like your own leaves a mark on you.

 So I applied.
 With shaky hands and a brain yelling all the reasons it wouldn’t work.
+I hit the send button.

 And then today, the finance company called.